EbenenClown/GameQuiz_MVVM/README.md

 ---

 ## 🚀 Purpose & Motivation
 This project was initiated as a comprehensive playground to master the **MVVM (Model-View-ViewModel)** architecture pattern and integrate industry-standard Android libraries.
 The core focus was to achieve a clean separation of concerns, testability, and a highly scalable codebase while utilizing cloud-backed services.
+The Project was build 4 years ago, so there was no involvement of AI.

 ---